 For authentications methods that are trusted by AURORA and that happens through other services, like FEIDE, you have to change the password for that in the way prescribed by those systems.
 They will not affect the credentials for the other authentication methods.

-To manage datasets that have been created one goes into the main menu-choice called “Manage Datasets”.
+To manage datasets that have been created go to the Manage-tab.

 Here the user will see a list over the datasets that one has access to (to view, read data, read metadata etc.), moderated by potential search criterias.